xenia-e/kickstarter-analysis/README.md

 - In my opinion, one of the major limitations of the dataset is that we cannot identify the target audience for successful campaigns and types of plays that were more successful than others.
 Who are potential backers for Louise?
 Were drama plays more successful than comedies?
 Answers to that questions will surely benefit Louise.

-- I would suggest analyzing the length of the campaigns as an extra factor for success.
+- I would suggest analyzing campaign duration as an extra factor for its success.